s0md3v/sqlmate/README.md

 # sqlmate
 <img src='https://i.imgur.com/iXwyVul.png' />
-Hash Lookup, admin panel finding, getting vulnerable websites with dorks, scraping dorks.
-These are some features that we always wanted to have in SQLMap.
-Well SQLMate can do that for you.
+There are some features that we think SQLMap should have.
+Like finding admin panel of the target, better hash cracking etc. If you think the same, SQLMate is for you.

 ## What it does?
 - Feed it a SQL injection dork via <b>--dork</b> option and it will find vulnerable sites for you.
 After that, it will try to find their admin panels and also try to bypass them with SQL queries.